Flubadubber/Undelete/README.md

 moderators or admins and permalinks any removed submissions it finds on another subreddit.

 # Requirements
-This was written using Python version `3.10` and depends on:
+This was written for Python version `3.10` and depends on:
-* praw
+* asyncpraw
 * tomli

 # How To Run